DeveloperToolsWG/console-object/api.md

 | `%c`              | Formats the output string according to CSS styles you provide                      |

 * Firebug supports limiting the number of decimal places via `%.xf`, where `x` is the number of decimal places.
+* When multiple `%c` specifiers are included next to each other with no space, then the last style should be used.
+For example: `console.log("%c%chi", "color: green", "background: red"); // Should use "background: red"`

 ```javascript
 console.log("Hello %s", "Brian");